How to Add a Border to a Photo with Photoshop

 Photo borders are a great way to add a sense of class and elegance to an image.
 And adding a border is easy once you know the steps.
 We'll start by adding more space around the image using Photoshop's Canvas Size command.
 Then, to create the border, we'll fill the space with color using a Solid Color fill layer.
 You'll learn how to choose a color for the border from the Color Picker, and how to blend the border with your photo by choosing a color directly from the image itself!

 Once we've added the main photo border, I'll show you how to add a second, smaller border around the image using a layer effect.
-For best results, you'll want to be using the latest version of Photoshop CC but any recent version will work.

 I'll use this image that I downloaded from Adobe Stock: